-Paolo Roversi shoots some of the most elegant photography in the fashion industry.
-His measured, classical style is made magical by his skill at manipulating light.
-His haunting, unguarded shots consistently strip away the facade of his subjects and draw out their raw selves, offseting fashion’s tendency to conceal and recast.
+Paolo Roversi is one of the most saught-after photographers in the fashion industry, for his minimalistic approach to portraiture.
+His haunting, unguarded shots consistently strip away the facade of his subjects and draw out their raw selves, offsetting fashion’s tendency to conceal and recast.

 In 1970 Roversi opened his first portrait studio photographing local celebrities and their families with his friend Giancarlo Gramantieri.
 In 1971 he met Peter Knapp, the Art Director of Elle magazine, by chance, in Ravenna.
 At Knapp’s invitation, Roversi visited Paris in November 1973 and has never left.